Montauk Point Light: History

 During World War II, the lighthouse was taken over by the U.S. Army as part of the Eastern Coastal Defense Shield.
-The last three civilian keepers—Thomas Buckridge, Jack Miller, and George Warrington—departed in the spring of 1943.
+The last three civilian keepers, Thomas Buckridge, Jack Miller, and George Warrington, departed in the spring of 1943.
 Adjacent to the lighthouse, Camp Hero, opened by the Army in 1942, had two 16 inch gun batteries of two guns each, and a battery of two six-inch guns.
 The casemates, gun emplacements and concrete fire control towers (which are also at nearby Shadmoor State Park) are still visible.

-In 1946 the United States Coast Guard took over maintenance of the lighthouse and operated it until the station was automated on February 3, 1987.
+In 1946, the United States Coast Guard took over maintenance of the lighthouse and operated it until the station was automated on February 3, 1987.
 In May of that year, the lighthouse museum opened to the public, operated by the Montauk Historical Society.
 It leased the property from the US Coast Guard for that purpose.
-On September 30, 1996 President Bill Clinton signed legislation transferring the lighthouse property to the Montauk Historical Society.
+On September 30, 1996, President Bill Clinton signed legislation transferring the lighthouse property to the Montauk Historical Society.

 The tower was built on Turtle Hill 300 ft from the edge of the cliff; due to the cumulative effects of shoreline erosion, it is now 100 ft away from the edge.
 After World War II, the United States Army Corps of Engineers built a seawall at its base, but the erosion continued.
-The Coast Guard considered tearing down the lighthouse in 1967 and replacing it with a steel tower further from the edge of the bluff.
-In the wake of protests over the announced dismantling of the tower, Congressman Michael Forbes proposed a bill to the United States Congress to hand over the Lighthouse to the Montauk Historical Society from the Public so it could be preserved; the bill was passed.
+The Coast Guard considered tearing down the lighthouse in 1967 and replacing it with a steel tower farther from the edge of the bluff.
+In the wake of protests over the announced dismantling of the tower, Congressman Michael Forbes proposed a bill to the United States Congress to hand over the Lighthouse to the Montauk Historical Society from the public so it could be preserved; the bill was passed.

-Giorgina Reid (1908–2001), a textile designer, had saved her Rocky Point, New York cottage from collapse by building a simple set of terraces in the gullies of the bluff.
+Giorgina Reid, a textile designer, had saved her Rocky Point, New York cottage from collapse by building a simple set of terraces in the gullies of the bluff.
 She proposed that solution to the Society at Montauk.
 Reid's concept, Reed-Trench Terracing, called for building the terrace platforms made of various beach debris, notably reeds; the practice (along with further strengthening of the rocks at the bluff toe) appeared to stem the erosion.
 She patented the process and published an article about it titled "How to Hold up a Bank".
 Greg Donohue, a Montauk landscaper, worked with Reid at the Point and kept the project moving forward after she retired in 1986.
 With support from various sources, including the Montauk Historical Society and the State of New York, the Erosion Control Project of Montauk Point was successfully completed in 1998.